 This course will introduce the principles and general practice of incident response, including an overview to digital and network forensics.
 It will define what constitutes an incident, what is meant by incident response, the attack lifecycle, and goals of incident response.
 The course will discuss building an incident response team, the steps in the process, and preparing for incident response.
 Students will understand the process of detecting and characterizing an incident, collecting and analyzing data, and the process of remediation.
-The course will then provide a deeper dive into the practice digital forensics, specifically focusing on computer, mobile, network, and database forensics.
-It will outline the investigative and analysis process, survey tools, digital evidence, and briefly touch on the law.
+The course will then provide a deeper dive into the practice of digital forensics, specifically focusing on computer, mobile, network, and database forensics.
+It will outline the investigative and analysis process, survey tools, digital evidence, and briefly touch on the law..

-CSOL 599 Capstone: Real-World Cybersecurity Case Study (1 unit from Fall 2022-Spring 2024, 3 units from Summer 2024 onwards)
+CSOL 599 Capstone: Real-World Cybersecurity Case Study (3 units)